defuse/bqp/blog-source/content/music-production-letter-to-my-past-self.md

 distortion but it's quiet), instead of using less distortion on 100%.
-Think of the amount of distortion (i.e. the gain with which you're pushing the signal into the distortion) as shaping the tone of what the distortion sounds like and the dry/wet knob is there to set the amount of that tone that you want to hear.
+Think of the amount of distortion (i.e. the gain with which you're pushing the signal into the distortion) as shaping the tone of what the distortion sounds like and the dry/wet knob is there to set the amount of that tone that you want to hear mixed in with the dry signal.

 There's a problem with that, though, which is that when you use a dry/wet knob, turning it more to the wet side will reduce the volume of the original signal.
-Usually, that's not what you want, if you're trying to make something more audible in a mix.
-Usually, it's better to add distortion in parallel, so the dry signal remains the same volume, and you mix in a small amount of the heavily-distorted signal.
+Usually that's not what you want if you're trying to make something more audible in a mix.
+Instead, it's better to add distortion in parallel, so the dry signal remains the same volume, and you mix in a small amount of the heavily-distorted signal.
 To do that, you can either set up a parallel effect rack with the fully-distorted signal on one channel and fully-dry signal on another, and then bring in the distortion by raising the gain of the distorted channel.
-If your distortion effect has an output gain knob, you can also acheive this more quickly by leaving the dry/wet around 10% (so the dry signal isn't attenuated very much) and boosting the distorted signal like crazy so that it's audible even though it's only on 10% wet.
+Or, if your distortion effect has an output gain knob, you can also achieve this more quickly by leaving the dry/wet around 10% (so the dry signal isn't attenuated very much) and boosting the distorted signal like crazy so that it's audible even though it's only on 10% wet.
 (Decapitator makes this really easy.)

 It's crucial to understand that distortion is nonlinear, so the level of the signal going into the distortion effect will change how it sounds.
 You have to